 You can only measure the genetic makeup of an egg by fertilizing it and genetically testing the embryo.
 While this can be an option for couples undergoing IVF, it would be difficult and expensive for couples trying to get pregnant naturally.

-So what about ovulation quality?
-Ovulation quality refers to the “successfulness” of your ovulatory event.
+So what about ovulation health?
+Ovulation health refers to the “successfulness” of your ovulatory event.
 Ovulation is considered “successful” when an egg is released and PdG (progesterone metabolite) levels remain adequately elevated for long enough to allow for the best possible chance at conception.

-Ovulation quality is actually really important as ovulatory disorders are the cause of about 25% of all infertility cases.
+Ovulation health is actually really important as ovulatory disorders are the cause of about 25% of all infertility cases.

 Proov PdG tests are the first and only FDA cleared PdG tests to confirm successful ovulation at home.